ZahraIrandegani/Lab5/README.md

 - Observe real-time map updates
 - Verify message receipt and location tracking

+## Accessing on Multiple Devices
+- Hosted on GitHub Pages for easy access
+- Responsive design supports mobile and desktop browsers
+- Simply visit the live demo link from any device

 ## Security
 - Supports SSL connections
 - No persistent authentication (for demonstration purposes)